Financial-Times/dotcom-reliability-kit/examples/express/README.md

 ## Reliability Kit Express Example

 This is an example Express application which illustrates how to use [FT.com Reliability Kit](https://github.com/Financial-Times/dotcom-reliability-kit#readme).
-It's also used to run integration tests for some of the core packages.

 Most of the code for this example app is in [`app.js`](./app.js).
 It's important to remember that this app isn't an example of how to correctly set up a Financial Times Express application – it's used to illustrate how to integrate Reliability Kit into an express app with as little boilerplate code as possible.